tsubik/tsubik.github.io/_posts/2016-06-03-make-your-emberjs-web-app-more-progressive-part-1.md

 A Progressive Web App uses modern web capabilities to deliver a native app-like user experience.
 You can start small and make your app more mobile friendly today.
 There are a lot of great articles about Progressive Web Apps out there, you can start with [Addy Osmani's article][addy-blog-post].
 I know, I barely scratch the surface in this post.
-The next part will be dedicated to assets caching.
+See [the next part][the-next-part] dedicated to assets caching.
-I hope, I'll find time to write it soon.

 [google-io-conference]: https://events.google.com/io2016
 [google-progressive-web-apps]: https://developers.google.com/web/progressive-web-apps